bertrandlalo/prefect_jobs/docs/source/guidelines.rst

 flows
 ^^^^^

+TODO: rename/move to iguazu.flows, remove in_progress,
+add status and version object instead of a simple key: status.

 The flow family,  named ``"flows"`` contains log-like entries to mark when a file has been processed by a flow.
 The keys of this family are flow names.
 For example, ``"ppg"``, ``"behavior"``, etc. The values are either